OCTOBER 31 IS NOT HALLOWEEN IN AJIJIC! by Micki Wendt

 766-2304 for more info

-In the past, Chapala has had a unique public 3-block-party with most of the residents of Calle 5 de Mayo building large altars outside their homes, celebrating there instead of the cemetery.
+Chapala has had a unique public 3-block-party with most of the residents of Calle 5 de Mayo building large altars outside their homes, celebrating there instead of the cemetery.
 This street is centrally located and easy to find on a map.
 Dia de los Muertos events generally commence at dark.
-The altars were not on Calle 5 de Mayo in the past 3 years but there were altars on the main, North South street by the Malecon.
-No official word on this yet.
+Begins at 6pm.

 The time, energy, creativity, love, and devotion that the people here put into these fabulous fiestas never fails to amaze and awe me.
 Please come out and enjoy the Real Mexico.
 The foreign presence is always so sparse at all these very rich, traditional, and fun events.